otacke/h5p-todo/README.md

 ### 3D model display
 It might be an interesting option to have a "3D image" content type that takes a standard 3D model file as input (research: what's standard?) and just displays it with some basic interaction options such as rotating or zooming.
 I bet there's already an open implementation for that (based on ThreeJS) that could be wrapped and used in H5P.

+### Variable system
+There might be cases where you want to (semi-)dynamically create content instead of creating several instances.
+- Add variables, e. g. ${foo} that should not conflict with other texts.
+- Add json file with possible values for a variable to h5p scheme.
+- Big question: How to edit the files?